-Cuyahoga Valley National Park is the only national park in the state of Ohio.
-It stretches from Cleveland to Akron, following the Cuyahoga River through some beautiful sections of deciduous forest.
+Cuyahoga Valley National Park (CVNP) is the only national park in the state of Ohio.
+It stretches between Cleveland and Akron, following the Cuyahoga River through some beautiful sections of deciduous forest.

-These days, people head to the park for outdoor activities like hiking and biking, taking advantage of the miles and miles of trails that take you through scenery that varies from marshy wetlands to mossy limestone ledges.
+These days, people head to the 50-square-mile park for outdoor activities like hiking and biking, taking advantage of the miles and miles of trails that take you through scenery that varies from marshy wetlands to mossy limestone ledges.
 There are even a few waterfalls!

-Things to do at Cuyahoga Valley National Park
+Top things to do at Cuyahoga Valley National Park

 Visiting CVNP so often, I've developed some favorites when it comes to places to see and things to do.
-Whether it's by car, foot, bike, or train, here are all of my must-dos for a visit to Cuyahoga Valley National Park:
+Whether it's by car, foot, bike, or train, here are all of my must-dos for a visit to Cuyahoga Valley National Park.